-Joan Concilio and Dan Herman are the dynamic duo who run Technical Penguins, a woman-owned business based in central Pennsylvania.
+Joan Concilio and Kaitlyn Concilio are the dynamic duo who run Technical Penguins, a woman-owned business based in the western United States.
 The name comes from the nonprofit we co-founded, Pengins for Everyone, which gives free stuffed penguins to those in need, and our general love of these adorkable little birds.

 Technical Penguins is an economically disadvantaged woman-owned small business.

 Nothing makes Joan happier than a well-organized system or process.
-She focuses on workflow analysis, data design, and content writing and editing, with a solid dose of front-end development for funsies.
-She has worked in web development, design and management since 1999 in the journalism, higher education, personal finance and homeschooling spaces.
-She’s one of those weird tech people who likes non-computer hobbies, like reading physical media, kayaking, practicing tae kwon do and making abstract art.
-Her hair is rarely the same color two months in a row.
+Joan focuses on workflow analysis, data design, and content writing and editing, with a solid dose of front-end development for funsies.
+Joan has worked in web development, design and management since 1999 in the journalism, higher education, personal finance and homeschooling spaces – and is one of those weird tech people who likes non-computer hobbies, like reading physical media, kayaking, practicing martial arts and making abstract art.
+Joan’s hair is rarely the same color two months in a row.

-Dan has been coding websites since the Y2K bug was a real concern, and still remembers dialing into the library computer via terminal to reserve books.
-He primarily does development and design.
-He’s previously worked in print and digital design for newspaper, in addition to stints as a web developer for various organizations and agencies.
-When not on the computer, he enjoys reading and playing basketball.
+Kait has been coding websites since the Y2K bug was a real concern, and still remembers dialing into the library computer via terminal to reserve books.
+She primarily does development and design.
+She’s previously worked in print and digital design for newspaper, in addition to stints as a web developer for various organizations and agencies.
+When not on the computer, she enjoys reading and playing basketball.

 Link is one of our many penguins (we call them “pengins”), and among the most … we’ll say “insistent.”
 She’s a web developer who helped with this site as well as Pengins for Everyone.
 She insists all her titles (there are many) include “admiral,” because “it’s higher than a captain.”
 In her spare time, she enjoys hugs.